dart-lang/site-www/src/samples/index.md

 {% endprettify %}

-A shorthand `=>` (_arrow_) syntax is handy for functions that contain a single return statement.
+A shorthand `=>` (_arrow_) syntax is handy for functions that contain a single expression or return statement.
 This syntax is especially useful when passing anonymous functions as arguments:

 <?code-excerpt "misc/test/samples_test.dart (arrow)"?>